 Consumers with a pricey event like a wedding, a honeymoon or graduation party often take out personal loans to fill the gaps in their budget.
 Once the event is over, they get the benefit of repaying their loan with fixed monthly payments and a fixed interest rate over time.

 Investing in yourself

 It’s common to take out personal loans for educational purchases, such as pursuing a workplace certification or attending a career-boosting seminar.
-You can also take out a personal loan to pay for procedures that improve your self-image, such as dental implants or cosmetic surgery.
+You can also get a personal loan to pay for procedures that improve your self-image, such as dental implants or cosmetic surgery.

 Small home improvement projects

 While home equity loans and home equity lines of credit (HELOCs) are popular with consumers who want to take on remodeling projects, these home improvement loans require you to put up your home as collateral.
-Many consumers turn to unsecured personal loans instead of home equity products for this reason.
+For this reason, many consumers turn to unsecured personal loans instead of home equity products.
 They can borrow the money they need for their project with affordable rates and terms, yet they don’t have to put their home on the line.

 Personal loans also work well for emergencies, such as surprise medical bills, an urgent roof replacement or even funeral expenses.
 Since some personal loans let consumers apply online and receive funding within a few business days, they can provide exceptional peace of mind and financial support when an emergency strikes.